Crumb Top Baking

 Recipe variations

-• Instead of sprinkles, use holiday chocolate chips (red, white and green) or mint chocolate chips.
+• Instead of sprinkles, use holiday chocolate chips (red, white and green), mint chocolate chips or white chocolate chips.

-• Press some red and green M&Ms into the tops of the blondies as soon as they come out of the oven.
+• Press some holiday M&Ms (red and green M&Ms) into the tops of the blondies as soon as they come out of the oven.

 • Use birthday sprinkles to turn them into year-round funfetti blondies.